-Rumors and speculation are once again flying about a fifth gate at Walt Disney World.
+Rumors and speculation are again flying about a fifth gate at Walt Disney World.
 I’ll make a not-so-bold prediction: Disney won’t build a 5th theme park in Florida any time soon.
 Want a bolder prediction?
 No one reading this will see a fifth gate at Walt Disney World in their lifetime.
-(We’re talking fifth theme park gate–none of that ‘water theme park’ nonsense.)
+(Updated July 13, 2022.)

 Beyond that, there are not actually credible rumors of a fifth gate even being considered (let alone actively worked on) for Walt Disney World.
 What chatter does exist is wishful thinking by fans who see the existing four Walt Disney World theme parks drawing record crowds, and deducing that the solution is more parks.
 It’s not a bad idea, but that doesn’t make it a realistic one consistent with Disney’s approach in Florida.